Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

    - in the manifest, search for **"accessTokenAcceptedVersion"**, and see that its value is **2**.
 This property lets Azure AD know that the Web API accepts v2.0 tokens
    - Select **Save**

 > Important: it's up to the Web API to decide which version of token (v1.0 or v2.0) it accepts.
-Then when clients request a token for your Web API using the v2.0 endpoint, they'll get a token which version is accepted by the Web API.
+Then when clients request a token for your Web API using the identity platform endpoint, they'll get a token which version is accepted by the Web API.
 The code validating the tokens in this sample was written to accept both versions.

 #### Register the client app (TodoListClient)